Lech Kaczyński: Foreign affairs

-Following the military conflict between Russia and Georgia in 2008, Kaczyński provided the website of the President of Poland for dissemination of information for blocked by the Russian Federation Georgian internet portals.
+Following the military conflict between Russia and Georgia in 2008, Kaczyński provided the website of the President of Poland for the dissemination of information blocked by the Russian Federation on Georgian internet portals.
 In a speech during the Russian aggression against Georgia, Kaczyński predicted: "Today Georgia, tomorrow Ukraine, the Baltic States the day after tomorrow, and then perhaps the time will come for my country, Poland!"

-During a state visit to Serbia in 2009, Kaczyński said that the Polish government, on the basis of its constitutional competences, decided to recognize Kosovo and emphasized that he, as the President of the state, did not agree with that.
+During a state visit to Serbia in 2009, Kaczyński said that the Polish government, on the basis of its constitutional competences, decided to recognise Kosovo and emphasised that he, as the President of the state, did not agree with that.

 Marriage and family

 Kaczyński married economist Maria Kaczyńska in 1978.
 They had one daughter, Marta Kaczyńska-Dubieniecka.
 His brother is Jarosław Kaczyński, the former Prime Minister of Poland.